 A staggering 1 out of every 4 American workers have been repeatedly exposed to dangerous noise, according to the Center for Disease Control and Prevention's National Institute for Occupational Safety and Health, and about 12% of all workers have hearing difficulty.
 Eight percent have tinnitus (which can result from noise exposure).
 CDC data shows that jobs with the highest risk include:

 The Occupational Safety and Health Administration (OSHA) requires employers to have hearing conservation programs to limit employees' hazardous noise exposure, including providing hearing protection equipment, maintaining machinery, placing barriers or isolating the noise source and developing a hearing conservation program to test employees' hearing.
 Read more about OSHA hearing regulations here.
 If you are provided hearing protection at your place of employment, take it seriously.
 Noise-induced hearing loss can be prevented.
-You also may be entitled to workers' compensation for on-the-job hearing loss.
+You also may be entitled to workers' compensation benefits for on-the-job hearing loss.

 Is your hobby harming your hearing?